Our Board of Directors

 Connect with Jennifer:

-Having always held a love for both companion and wild animals, Jennifer joined EHS two years ago as an opportunity to combine this passion with her past board experience and help her community.
-With over 20 years experience in nonprofit board directorship as well as a background in communications and marketing, Jennifer is committed to working with fellow board members to advance the organization.
+Having always held a love for both companion and wild animals, Jennifer joined EHS as an opportunity to combine this passion with her past board experience and help her community.
+With over 25 years’ experience in nonprofit board directorship as well as a background in communications and marketing, Jennifer is committed to working with fellow board members to advance the organization as the Board Chair.

-Gathering information to make informed decisions and not afraid to ask hard questions, Jennifer leverages her knowledge and skills from experience with her own communications firm to add a valuable perspective to discussions.
+Gathering information to make informed decisions and not afraid to ask hard questions, Jennifer leverages her knowledge and skills from experience with her own communications firm to bring a valuable perspective to the table.

-In her free time, Jennifer enjoys spending time with her partner in Brisco Mountain, BC walking their chocolate Labrador puppy, Tucker.
-In recent years her family has developed an increasing interest in learning more about the wild animals around them such as bears, elk, cougars, and more.
+In her free time, Jennifer enjoys spending time with her partner on Brisco Mountain, BC, hiking with their chocolate Labrador, Tucker and learning more about the wild animals around them such as bears, elk, cougars, and more.

 Connect with Lorenzo: